 Since then, Tisci has been attempting to draw a line in the sand when it comes to Burberry’s creative output.
 A new, all-caps wordmark and monogram created in collaboration with designer Peter Saville were unveiled in August, replacing the fashion house’s existing 160-year-old logo of a knight sitting on a horse.

-Tisci’s first Christmas ad at the helm of the fashion house also marks a clear departure from its more traditional approach to the festive season, with direction by Juno Calypso.
+Tisci’s first Christmas ad at the helm of the fashion house also marks a clear departure from its more traditional approach to the festive season, and features direction by Juno Calypso, who has gained fame for her highly stylised photography and film installations.